Open-Systems-Pharmacology/OSP-PBPK-Model-Library/Raltegravir/raltegravir_evaluation_report.md

 # 3 Results and Discussion
 The PBPK model **raltegravir** was developed with clinical pharmacokinetic data covering 4 different oral formulation and a dose range of 10-1600mg, including single dose (SD) as well as multiple dose (MD) clinical data.

 As there were 4 different oral formulations available for model evaluation, all formulations require an estimation of the dissolution kinetics via a Weibull function.
 This function requires the estimation of 2 parameters, the dissolution time (time where 50% of the drug is dissolved), and dissolution shape (shape parameter of the Weibull function).
-Therefore, to minimize the amount of parameters for fitting, as a first step, the PK study data (lactose formulation) by Iwamoto et al. ([Iwamoto 2007](#5-References)) was fitted which includes SD escalation and hast a broad dose-range (10mg-1600mg) to capture (non-) linearity.
+Therefore, to minimize the amount of parameters for fitting, as a first step, the PK study data (lactose formulation) by Iwamoto et al. ([Iwamoto 2007](#5-References)) was fitted which includes SD escalation and hast a broad dose-range (10mg-1600mg) to capture dose (non-) linearity.
 During the model-fitting, the following parameters were estimated (all other parameters were fixed to reported values):

 *	V<sub>max</sub> (as unique scaling factor f<sub>UGT </sub>, as described in [section 2.3.3](#233-Metabolism-and-Elimination))
 *	Weibul function parameters: Dissolution time and dissolution shape